AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

     ```
  - On default settings, the processor eventually downclocks and settles around 2.7 GHz average clock speed, 15W power consumption, and 80c temperature in longer period of use.

- - Setting turbo ratio limit rather than disabling turbo boost
+ - Setting Turbo Ratio Limit rather than disabling turbo boost

       - MSR for turbo ratio limit is 0x1ad